NativeScript/docs-v7/ui/ui-with-xml.md

 ```
 > You cannot nest plaftorm tags!

-## Lower-case-dashed Component Declaration
+## Lowercase-dashed component declaration
-Since NativeScript 1.3 you can declare your UI using lower-case-dashed syntax:
+Since the release of NativeScript 1.3, you can declare your UI using lowercase-dashed syntax:
 ```XML
 <page>
   <scroll-view>